 If you begin taking a collagen supplement at a young age, you likely won’t see any significant benefit.
 After all, you’re making just what you need.

-The potential exception here is if you have a condition or auto-immune disease that interferes with collagen production.
+The potential exception here is if you have a condition or auto-immune disease that interferes with how the body makes collagen.
 If this is the case, please consult with your physician to see if collagen supplementation is right for you.

 On the other hand, after our body’s collagen production starts to decline, it is way more likely you’ll notice a benefit from collagen supplementation.